 Good catch programs give organizations a platform to think of events in a different way and empower frontline staff.
 "The frontline staff is our biggest asset," said Abigail Halloran, MA, the Director of Risk management & Performance Improvement at Haven Behavioral Health.
 "They see everything and know everything.
 The more sophisticated and proactive they become, the safer our patients are going to be."
 (6)

 It is important for healthcare organizations to report near misses in addition to true incidents so that they can improve patient safety and get closer to zero harm.
 Customized reports allow healthcare teams to drill down into data across departments and identify the source of problems so that they can be prevented in the future.
 Utilizing tools such as customized dashboards with drill-through analytics allows healthcare teams to turn vast amounts of data into actionable decisions that drive results.

 Implementing an incident reporting software is an integral part of an effective patient safety initiative.
-With Performance Health Partner’s Solutions, healthcare organizations can easily report, manage, and track near misses to provide safer, high-quality care.
+With Performance Health Partner’s Incident Reporting Software, healthcare organizations can easily report, manage, and track near misses to provide safer, high-quality care.
 To learn more, visit https://www.performancehealthus.com/patient-safety or request a demo here.

 - Aspden P, Corrigan JM, Wolcott J, Erickson SM, editors.
 Patient safety: Achieving a new standard for care.
 Washington (DC): National Academies Press; 2004.